JurajMarcin/mbmux/README.md

 By default, config is loaded from files in the directory `/etc/mbmux/` in alphabetical order.

-See `CONFIGURATION.md` for all description of all config options or `config.toml` for a simple example.
+See `config.toml` for more information about options that can be configured.